Jan Košek: Style of play

 Ferdinand Scheinost, journalist and writer, considered Jan Košek the greatest football personality he had seen and experienced.
 In the same book, he says about him:

 "I have traveled the world and seen hundreds of the best players of all nations play, including English professionals.
 However, I have never seen a shooter who could bear the comparison with Jenda Košek.
 What Enrico Caruso was as a tenor, Košek meant as a shooter.
 It was a whirlwind when Václav Pilát went out into the deserted wing.
 But Košek – that was lightning, it just flashed as he sprinted, it was as if the others stood still.
 And it was beneath his dignity to run to the goal.
 From a large distance, he had shot the ball that could not be caught.
 He could only be challenged if two players behind him were guarding him."

-Košek was one of the most brilliant phenomena in the pre-war years of Czech football and there were times when he was mentioned all around Europe.
-As a striker, Košek excelled with great speed and shooting skills, his shots were unstoppable.
+Košek was considered one of the most brilliant phenomena in the pre-war years of Czech football; he was well-known across Europe during the height of his career.
+As a striker, Košek excelled with great speed and shooting skills.

 An author of, Večerní České slovo, wrote; "Today we buried a friend, a rare athlete, the type we wish we could generalize in our sport.
 He was a boy who knew how to win.
 Slavia had more of them in the history of their football teams; I randomly remember only Baumruk, Setzer-Bloomer, Jul.Kosátku, Karel Kryž, Kindle, Maizlo, but Košek stood above all the exuberance.
 He was a tough player who was never afraid of anyone, anywhere.
 He didn't care who he was playing against.
 Košek and Baumruk set off like predators after starting.
 Their fighting slogan was stated: "Guys, let's go".
 These two did not capitulate to any defense, even if they were from England or Scotland, The English were often scared when Košek went forward with the ball.
 Košek was a boy who knew how to win, no one had his quickness.
 His speed and shot gave him the opportunity to surprise, he was a great type of kick and rush player.
 If he was in the same line as the defender, he was a meter ahead of him in a fraction of a second, and in a second his predatory start had rid of every opponent.
 With a rapid run, he approached the goal to within 15 meters and here he had already started to shoot.
 The flicker of which the goalkeeper could barely notice.
 His shots directly from the air must have disturbed the calm of any goalkeeper.